 - 25g/1oz fresh white bread crumbs

-- 50g/2oz grated Parmesan-style or other hard cheese, plus an extra 25g/1oz for the topping
+- 50g/2oz grated Parmesan-style or other hard cheese

-- Black pepper and fresh nutmeg, to taste
+- Salt, black pepper and fresh nutmeg, to taste

 Rinse the spinach, drain and microwave for around 3 minutes until wilted.